gabrieleiannetti/tech_notes/zsh.md

 * powerline
 * fonts-inconsolata

 > Rewrite this section as required steps...
+Create a fonts section!!!

 ## Config